exceljs/exceljs/README.md

 var sheet = workbook.addWorksheet("My Sheet");
 ```

-Use the second parameter of the addWorksheet function to create a worksheet with a specific tab color.
+Use the second parameter of the addWorksheet function to create a new sheet with a specific tab color.
-To add a worksheet with a red tab color use this example:
+To add a new one with a red tab color use this example:

 ```javascript
 var sheet = workbook.addWorksheet("My Sheet", "FFC0000");